jaanhunzai/Data_Engineering_UseCase_and_Solution/README.md

-# A tech case for the Dennemeyer Octimine Team
+# A tech case from the Dennemeyer Octimine Team

 The challenge below is meant to assess skills that we think are crucial for this data engineering position at CareerFoundry.